-- 15. send an SMS message to families who fail to notify the College of their daughter's absence before 9.00am, as soon as practical on the day of the absence; - 16. record any reasons for absences, late arrivals or early departures on Synergetic.
+- send an SMS message to families who fail to notify the College of their young person's absence before 9.00am, as soon as practical on the day of the absence; - record any reasons for absences, late arrivals or early departures on Compass.
 Please see Appendix 1 for Attendance Flow Chart.